nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 ---

 ## SDR Database & Heap APIs

-SDR persistent data are referenced in application code by `Object` values and `Address` values, both are simply displacements (offsets) within SDR address space.
+SDR persistent data are referenced by object and address values in the application code, simply displacements (offsets) within the SDR address space.
 The difference between the two is that an `Object` is always the address of a block of heap space returned by some call to `sdr_malloc`, while an `Address` can refer to any byte in the SDR address space.
 An `Address` is the SDR functional equivalent of a C pointer; some Addresses point to actual Objects.

 The number of SDR-related APIs is significant, and most are used by ION internally.
 Fortunately, there are only a few APIs that an external application will likely need to use.
 The following list of the most commonly used APIs is drawn from the _Database I/O_ and the _Heap Space Management_ API categories.